Prerequisites for AWS Database Migration Service - AWS Database Migration Service

 • Under Database options, enter dms_sample for Initial database name.

-• Under DB parameter group, choose dms-mysql-parameters.
+• Under DB parameter group, choose dms-mariadb-parameters.

 • Under Encryption, clear the Enable encryption box.